SAP/curated-resources-for-domain-driven-design/knowledgebase/concepts/tactical-concepts/aggregate.md

 - **Prototype Designs:** Create and test different aggregate structures to evaluate their effectiveness.
 - **Evaluate Based on Criteria:** Assess designs for expressiveness, consistency, performance, and scalability.

-### **Example: Chess Tournament Aggregate**

-In a chess tournament system:

-- **Aggregate:** A single chess game/board.
-- **State Changes:** Movements of chess pieces.
-- **Invariants:** Rules governing valid movements and game states.

-This design allows each game to scale independently, handling complexity efficiently.

 ## **Designing Aggregates and Their Roots**

 ### **Aggregate Root Responsibilities**